sehugg/8bitworkshop/README.md

 ## Dependencies

-Many of these use custom forks found at https://github.com/sehugg?tab=repositories
+The IDE uses custom forks for many of these, found at https://github.com/sehugg?tab=repositories

 ### Emulators